 Contact us for help…

-If you or someone you know has suffered due to bedbugs in your hotel or apartment building, we invite you to contact us for a free consultation.
+Are you the victim of bedbugs in your hotel room or apartment building, we invite you to contact our law firm for a free consultation and legal advice.

 - See, for example, Galindo v.
 Civic Center Hotel, A144594 (Cal.
 Ct.
 App.
 2016).
 In this case the court ordered a San Francisco residential hotel to hire a licensed pest control operator to exterminate mice, cockroaches, and bedbugs.